To THE CENTER AND NORTH Of Afghanistan

 • Visiting the Blue Mosque of Mazar-e-Sharif, built in 1136 by the great Seljuk Sultan, Sanjar.
 Genghis Khan destroyed it in 1221, having heard there was great treasure beneath its pillars.
 The reign of the Timurid Sultan Husain Baiqara rebuilt it in 1481.

-• A 2 hour drive to Mazar-e-Sharif
+• A 2 hour drive to Samangan

 • Mantu and Ashak, the most popular local meals in Mazar-e-Sharif will be served